Simula Research Laboratory: Research

 Simula conducts long-term, fundamental research in the following five fields: Communication Systems, Cyber Security, Scientific Computing, Software Engineering and Artificial Intelligence.
 The research is focused on core challenges that combine technological development, with utility for industry and society overall.

 Simula is host for the national infrastructure Experimental Infrastructure for Exploration of Exascale Computing (eX3), a national research infrastructure funded by the Research Council of Norway.
 The eX3 allows high-performance computing (HPC) researchers throughout Norway and their collaborators abroad to experiment hands-on with emerging HPC technologies: hardware and software.

-Simula hosts one of the national AI research centres, SURE-AI (The Norwegian Centre for Sustainable, Risk-averse and Ethical AI).
+Simula hosts several national research centers funded by the Research Council of Norway: the Centre for Sustainable, Risk-Averse and Ethical AI (SURE-AI), the Centre for Quantum Communication Networks and Applications (QCNA) and the Norwegian Quantum Software Centre (NorQSoft).
 And is a partner in a K.G.
 Jebsen Centre on Brain Fluid Research.
-Simula has hosted prior centres of excellence and innovation including the Centre for Biomedical Computing (a Center of Excellence; SFF) and Certus (a Center for Research-based Innovation; SFI), and been a partner in the Center for Cardiological Innovation and SIRIUS HPC.
+Simula has hosted prior centres of excellence and innovation including the Centre for Biomedical Computing (a Center of Excellence; SFF) and Certus (a Centre for Research-based Innovation; SFI), and been a partner in the Center for Cardiological Innovation and SIRIUS HPC.
 Currently Simula is a partner in ProCardio (Precision Health Center for optimised cardiac care; SFI).

+Through its subsidiary SimulaMet, Simula hosts the Centre for Resilient Networks and Applications (CRNA) and the Centre for Effective Digitalization of the Public Sector (EDOS), funded by the Norwegian Ministry of Digitalization and Public Administration.

+In February 2026, Simula established the Centre for AI Security and Safety (CAISS).